Byteechanger/Synapse-Blue/README.md

 # Synapse-Blue

 Thank you for using my Custom UI for Synapse Z. There are some features that may not work for the mean time but I will update this frequently.
 If you encounter any error or question please DM my discord username which is: bytechanger.
+To download go to releases then go to the latest one then click on the MediaFire Link.